ashiqee/Course-Registration-react-project/README.md

 Answer:

-Markup: \* Create JSON Data Array in object.with (Img, Title, Description ,price,credit hr, and btn)
+- Create JSON Data Array in object.with (Img, Title, Description ,price,credit hr, and btn)

-\*All Course view in display Dynamically by use useEffect Fetch all data set in Courses display.
+- All Course view in display Dynamically by use useEffect Fetch all data set in Courses display.

 - All Courses has select button then Event Listener handle all data price , credit hour and course name .
 Add into carts with condition pass.
 One course call one time then add credit hour check with reaming highest course hour 20. if all condition pass show toast by notification .